successtar/react/README.md

 # My first react code

-This is my first written code in react, not a detail project but just working round react and tap into what it has to offer.
+This is just a sample code in react, not a detail project but just working round react and tap into what it has to offer.
 Can't wait to build something big with the react library.

 The preview is available here [Successtar React](http://lab.myexampoint.com/react).